APOORVA696/DATAGUY/README.md

 # Bike Sharing Case Study
 This is a case study of a Hypothetical Bike Sharing Organisation.
-I have used Python to analyse data and give results for its roblems.
+I have used Python to analyse data and give results for its problems.